A global decomposition theorem for excluding immersions in graphs with no edge-cut of order three: Cross-free families

 Let $\D$ be a useful cross-free family such that $\lvert \Se_{\D} \rvert$ is as large as possible.
 Let $(\D,\D')$ be a witness.
-We shall prove that $\D$ satisfies all conclusions of this lemma.
-Clearly $\D$ satisfies Statements 1-5.
+We shall prove that $\D$ and $\D'$ satisfy all conclusions of this lemma.
+Clearly $\D$ and $\D'$ satisfy Statements 1-5.